What is Soft-Touch LASIK?

 LASIK Eye Surgery Reviews

-First performed here at our Nashville, TN practice by our surgeons, 3D Soft-Touch LASIK is a technique that utilizes a high-definition microsurgical system to provide our eye surgeons with a clear, in-depth view of the patient's eye.
+First performed here at our Nashville, TN practice by our surgeons, Soft-Touch LASIK is a technique that utilizes a high-definition microsurgical system to provide our eye surgeons with a clear, in-depth view of the patient's eye.
 At Wang Vision Institute, LASIK is an incredibly fast, effective vision correction surgery that results in little to no pain.
 Typically, the procedure lasts a mere ten minutes from start to finish.
-Prior to beginning the treatment, the patient's eyes will be completely numbed with special eye drops to maximize comfort.
-Next, a suction device will be placed over each eye to prevent blinking.
+Prior to beginning the treatment, the patient's eyes will be completely numbed with anesthetic eye drops to maximize comfort.
+Next, a device will be placed over each eye to prevent blinking.
 (Those receiving LASIK won't be able to see this device and will not feel anything but a little pressure on the eye.)
-Once the eye is secured, Dr. Wang or Dr. Frenkel will use the innovative laser to gently introduce a very thin corneal flap.
-He will then delicately fold the flap upward and use the laser to recontour the underlying corneal tissue.
-Once this is finished, he will move the flap back into its proper position, allowing it to self-heal with no stitches.
-Almost all individuals who undergo bladeless 3D LASIK will have clear vision within one day.
+Once the eye is secured, our Wang Vision Institute ophthalmologists will use the innovative laser to gently introduce a very thin corneal flap.
+They will then delicately fold the flap upward and use the laser to recontour the underlying corneal tissue.
+Once this is finished, they will move the flap back into its proper position, allowing it to self-heal with no stitches.
+Almost all individuals who undergo bladeless LASIK will have clear vision within one day.

 After the procedure is completed, it is best for patients to go directly home and try to sleep for a few hours.
 This is important because soon after the procedure, as the anesthetic starts to go away, patients could start to feel like there is something in their eyes, as well as a faint burning sensation.
 These issues create a strong urge to blink or scratch the eyes, which is not advised.
 Napping is the best way to make it through the hardest part of the recovery period.
 It is critical not to massage the eyes, even lightly, for about two weeks as they heal.